If you’re an existing homeowner or an aspiring one, you may have heard the phrase “house poor,” typically uttered by an overextended borrower.

 Perhaps leave a buffer for items that aren’t covered in that calculation, like the utilities and the unanticipated home repairs that can eat into your monthly budget.

-Speaking of repairs, make sure you conduct a thorough home inspection when you go under contract to better anticipate any future costs, or perhaps to get a credit before you move in.
+Speaking of repairs, make sure you conduct a thorough home inspection when you go under contract to better anticipate any future repair costs.

-For example, figure out if the roof is looking like it’ll need to be replaced sooner rather than later, or if a remodel will likely be necessary in the not-too-distant future.
+For example, determine if the roof and/or HVAC system looks like it’ll need to be replaced sooner rather than later, or if a remodel will likely be necessary in the not-too-distant future.

-It can be pretty dangerous if no money is put in a savings account for these occasions.
+It can be pretty dangerous if no money is put aside in a savings account to manage these events.